eheimlich/eheimlich.github.io/_posts/2019-10-22-generalized_linear_models.md

 ## How do we interpret the results?

-We can see in the bottom half of the output table above two rows, one for the intercept and one for our only covariate, fare.
-We can see that Python's estimate for the fare coefficient is 0.0152.
-What does that even mean?
+We can see in the bottom half of the output table above, three rows, one for the intercept and two for our covariates.
+We can see that Python's estimate for the fare coefficient is 0.0152 and -.0176 for the age coefficient.
+What do these numbers even mean?

-Let's take a trip back to the start of this post and think about if this were linear regression how would we interpret that number.
-If this were a linear regression, we would say that a one unit increase in fare leads to a .0152 of whatever our outcome is holding all else equal.
+Let's take a trip back to the start of this post and think about if this were linear regression how would we interpret these  numbers.
+If this were a linear regression, we would say that a one unit increase in fare leads to a .0152 of whatever our outcome is holding all other covariates in the model equal.
+The statement for age is exactly the same but with the age coefficient.

 However, we know we are working with logistic regression and therefore the logit link function instead of the identity.

 Let's look back at our link function:

 $$ln(\frac{\mu_i}{1- \mu_i}) = X_i^T \beta $$

-Now, we can say that a one unit increase in fare leads to a .0152 in the log odds of surviving.
+Now, we can say that a one unit increase in fare leads to a .0152 in the log odds of surviving while holding age constant.

 What are the log odds?
+The log odds is the left hand side of the equation above: $$ln(\frac{\mu_i}{1- \mu_i})$$.